Talish, Aghdara: History

 During the Soviet period, the village was part of the Mardakert District of the Nagorno-Karabakh Autonomous Oblast.
 During the course of the Nagorno-Karabakh conflict, the side controlling the village has changed on numerous occasions.
-During the First Nagorno-Karabakh War, the village last changed hands when the village was recaptured by Armenian forces from the Azerbaijani side on 11 April 1994.
+The village of Talish was occupied by the Armenian army at the beginning of The First Karabakh War, but during the Operation Goranboy of 1992, on June 16, the village was liberated from the Armenian invaders as a result of a joint rapid attack from the Tap Qaraqoyunlu direction by the 1st Goranboy battalion of the National Hero of Azerbaijan, Mohammed Hasanov, and the tank battalion of commander Nazim Bayramov (8 tanks in total).
+Only 1 soldier of the Azerbaijani Army was wounded during the attack, but in April 11 1994, the attacking Armenian forces reoccupied the village.
 After the war, the village was administrated as part of the Martakert Province of the breakaway Republic of Artsakh.

-During the 2016 Armenian-Azerbaijani clashes, the village was severely damaged and was temporarily captured by Azerbaijani forces after most of its population had been evacuated, but was recaptured by Armenian forces before the end of the clashes.
-After the village was recaptured, an elderly Armenian couple was found executed in their home with their ears cut off.
-The village was captured by Azerbaijan during the 2020 Nagorno-Karabakh war.
+During the 2016 Armenian-Azerbaijani clashes, the village was severely damaged and was temporarily recaptured by Azerbaijani forces after most of its population had been evacuated, but was captured by Armenian forces before the end of the clashes.
+The village was recaptured by Azerbaijan during the 2020 Nagorno-Karabakh war.

 Resettlement of the village by Azerbaijanis began in March 2023, with 20 families moving back to Talish.